-Hands-on time: 2 hours, 30 minutes
+Hands-on time: 2 hours 30 minutes

-Baking time: 1 hour, 5 minutes
+Baking time: 1 hour 5 minutes

-Skill level: Needs a little skill
+Skill level: Needs skill

 For the rich shortcrust pastry:

-¼ teaspoon salt
+¼ tsp salt

 250g unsalted butter, chilled and diced

 3 egg yolks

-About 120ml ice-cold water
+about 120ml ice-cold water

-1 medium egg, beaten, for glazing
+1 egg, beaten, for glazing

 For the filling:

-3 tablespoons olive oil
+3 tbsp olive oil

-½ teaspoon ground cumin
+½ tsp ground cumin

-1 teaspoon finely chopped fresh rosemary
+1 tsp finely chopped fresh rosemary

-1½ tablespoons clear honey
+1½ tbsp clear honey

 10g salted butter

-200g baby spinach leaves, well washed and drained
+200g baby spinach leaves

 175g St Agur blue cheese

-2 tablespoons crème fraiche
+2 tbsp crème fraîche

-Salt and pepper, to taste
+salt and pepper, to taste

-1 tablespoon milk, for glaze
+1 tbsp whole milk, to glaze

-Pink and blue edible food colouring (optional)
+pink and blue food colouring (optional)